Kim Woo-bin: 2014–2017: Success in film and hiatus

 After his rise in popularity in 2013, Kim continued appearing in big screen projects.
 In January 2014, he was cast in the heist movie The Con Artists, in which he played a top safe-cracker alongside rising star Lee Hyun-woo.
 He then took on a comedic character in indie director Lee Byung-heon's sophomore effort Twenty in 2015.

 Kim then appeared in an ad campaign for Calvin Klein Watches + Jewelry, making him the first East Asian model for the brand.

 In 2015, Kim was cast in his first television leading role in the melodrama Uncontrollably Fond, written by screenwriter Lee Kyung-hee.
 The drama premiered on July 6, 2016.

 He then starred in crime action film Master alongside Lee Byung-hun and Kang Dong-won.
 The movie premiered in December 2016 and became the 11th bestselling film for 2016 in South Korea.

 In 2017, Kim was cast in crime caper film Wiretap by Choi Dong-hoon.
 The project has since been suspended to allow Kim to seek treatment for cancer.

 2020–present: Return to screen

 On March 11, 2020, AM Entertainment announced that Kim would be returning to the big screen in Choi Dong-hoon's upcoming sci-fi film Alienoid alongside Ryu Jun-yeol and Kim Tae-ri.
 The film premiered in July 2022 and Kim played the role of 'Guard', a person in charge of managing alien prisoners.

-Also in 2022, Kim co-starred in acclaimed screenwriter Noh Hee-kyung's television series Our Blues, and will star in Netflix original series Black Knight.
+Also in 2022, Kim co-starred in acclaimed screenwriter Noh Hee-kyung's television series Our Blues, and in Netflix original series Black Knight.